 Won Buddhism

-The name Won Buddhism (Won-Bul-Kyo in Korean) is a compound words for truth, enlightenment, and teaching.
-Won means circle and symbolizes the ultimate truth.
-Bulmeans enlightenment, and Kyo means teaching the truth.
-Therefore, Won Buddhism is the path that leads us to become enlightened to the truth.
+The name Won Buddhism (Won-Bul-Kyo in Korean) is composed of three key concepts: truth, enlightenment, and teaching.
+Won means “circle,” symbolizing the ultimate truth.
+Bul means “enlightenment,” and Kyo means “teaching.”
+Together, Won Buddhism represents the path to awakening through the realization and teaching of truth.

 As material civilization develops, cultivate spiritual civilization accordingly.